 If the shares you own are held in "street name" by a broker or other nominee entity and you provide instructions to the broker or nominee as to how to vote your shares, your broker or other nominee entity, as the record holder of your shares, is required to vote your shares according to your instructions.
 Under the NYSE rules, certain proposals, such as the ratification of the appointment of the Company's registered public accountants, are considered "routine" matters, and brokers and other nominee entities generally may vote on such matters on behalf of beneficial owners who have not furnished voting instructions.
-For "non-routine" matters, such as the election of directors, the "say on pay" advisory vote, and the advisory vote on the desired frequency of holding an advisory vote on the compensation of the Named Executive Officers, brokers and other nominee entities may not vote unless they have received voting instructions from the beneficial owner.
+For "non-routine" matters, such as the election of directors and the "say on pay" advisory vote, brokers and other nominee entities may not vote unless they have received voting instructions from the beneficial owner.
 A "broker non-vote" occurs when a broker or other nominee entity does not vote on a particular proposal because it does not have authority under the NYSE rules to vote on that particular proposal without receiving voting instructions from the beneficial owner.

-Broker non-votes, as well as properly executed proxies marked "ABSTAIN," will be counted for purposes of determining whether a guorum is present at the Meeting.
+Broker non-votes, as well as properly executed proxies marked "ABSTAIN," will be counted for purposes of determining whether a quorum is present at the Meeting

 For information regarding the voting standard for Proposal 1, see "Vote Required; Majority Voting; Board Recommendation."
-In order to pass, each of Proposals 2 and 3 must receive the affirmative vote of a majority of the votes cast on the Proposal.
-Abstentions and broker non-votes will not have an effect on Proposals 1, 2 or 3.
+In order to pass, each of Proposals 2 and 3 must receive the affirmative vote of a majority of the votes cast on the proposal.
+Abstentions and non-votes will not have an effect on these proposals.